 I’ve learned how to make doenjang jjigae (된장찌개) before but never quite got it down to the way I liked it.
 I remembered watching my parents make it, but I could never replicate the taste.
 Guess that’s all part of having experience in the kitchen.
 If you’re not familiar with much korean food, doenjang jjigae is similar to japan’s miso soup.
 Doenjang is a korean soy bean paste, and jjigae means stew.
 In Atlanta, our favorite korean restaurants we frequented were just a 10 minute drive away.
 Out here in LA, we have to go through a lot more trouble to get it, which means we haven’t been getting much of it.

 Lately I’ve been growing more and more homesick and craving a lot of the foods my parents used to cook.
 Korean food is definitely my comfort food and helps give me a sense of home.
 Back home, we would always eat a really simple meal.
 Rice, a soup, and maybe a few banchan (side items) with it.
 I know my parents aren’t always going to be around to teach me how to cook, so I need to learn a thing or two while I can.
-I started with this doenjang jjigae recipe.
-I modified what I knew with a few ingredients from a maangchi recipe, and I was pleasantly surprised!
-I made it two nights in a row this week.
+I finally modified the doenjang jjigae recipe, and liked it so much I made it two nights in a row this week.
 Always happy when people ask for seconds without you forcing it on them. haha Success! :)

 Doenjang jjigae recipe (된장찌개) | September Recipe of the Month: